petergeneric/jetnet-detect/README.md

 Where images.txt is a file with images (one path per line) from the dataset and detections.json are the resulting detections in MS COCO format.

 Again use --help for more options on these commands (batch size, thresholds, etc...)

+## Paper

+See our paper for additional details on experiments:

+**Super accurate low latency object detection on a surveillance UAV**
+*M. Vandersteegen, K. Van Beeck and T. Goedeme*

+For more extensive examples on compiling/validating models we refer to our [paper experiments](scipts/paper/README.md).